 In other changes, all multichannel receivers now feature Dolby Digital EX/ DTS ES 6.1-channel decoding, which now starts at $199 instead of $299.

-Two-zone models with independent source selection of two source components starting at $399 instead of $499.
+- two-zone models with independent source selection of two (TWO OR MORE??) source components starting at $399 instead of $499.

-The $200 STR-DE597 features one-source/two-zone capability, EX/ES decoding with six-channel amplifier, 80MHz component-video switching and channel grouping.
+The $200 STR-DE597 features one-source/two-zone capability, EX/ES decoding with six-channel amplifier, 80MHz component-video output, and channel grouping.

-The step-up $300 STR-DE697 adds seven-channel amplification.
-The $400 DE897 adds DTS's Neo:6, higher power amp, upconversion of composite to S video and independent source selection in two separate zones.
-It's available in black or silver.
+The step-up $300 STR-DE697 add seven-channel amplification.
+The $400 DE897 adds DTS’s Neo:6, higher power amp, upconversion of composite to S video, and independent source selection in two separate zones.
+It’s available in black or silver.

-To complement the receivers' multichannel-upconversion feature, Sony unveiled a $600 modular speaker system that can be configured for 5.1-, 6.1-, and 7.1-channel systems.
-It features two front tower speakers, a center-channel speaker and two surround speakers.
-Each surround speaker consists of four speakers, all of which can be mounted on a bracket that lets users merge two of the satellites together to form 6.1 or 5.1 channels depending on how many are merged together.
+To complement the receivers’ multichannel-upconversion feature, Sony unveiled a $600 modular speaker system that can be configured for 5.1-, 6.1-, and 7.1-channel systems.
+It features two front tower speakers, a center -channel speaker, and two surround speakers.
+Each surround speaker consists of two separate speakers mounted on the same stand.
+A bracket system lets users remove a speaker from each stand for use as a back-center speaker.

 In ES series receivers, the company moved to a two-year product cycle and showed no new models.